apache/druid-website-src/README.md

 The build scripts described in [Publish the site](#publish-the-site) handles building the versioned docs for when you're ready to do a release.

-To start, you'll need to install Docusaurus 3.

 ### Docusaurus version

-Different Druid versions run different docusaurus versions due to upgrades.
+Different Druid versions run different Docusaurus versions due to upgrades.
 The versions are only somewhat compatible.
 The publishing process for Docusaurus 2 and 3 are the same.
 The scripts were upgraded behind the scenes, so the user-facing commands are still the same.
-Druid verisons before 26 (Docusaurus) 1 use a [different process](#building-the-site-before-druid-26).
+Druid versions earlier than 26 (Docusaurus 1) use a [different process](#building-the-site-before-druid-26).

+- Druid after 37: Docusaurus 3.10.1 with backwards compatibility features turned off
-- Druid 32.0.1: Docusaurus 3
+- Druid 32.0.1-37: Docusaurus 3.7 with backwards compatibility features turned on
 - Druid 26-32.0.0 : Docusaurus 2
 - Druid versions earlier than 26: Docusaurus 1

 ### Install Docusaurus

-You need a supported version of node, such as the latest Node 18.
+You need a supported version of node, such as the latest Node 22.

 Run `npm install` or `yarn install` in the root of the directory.